vdhamer/Photo-Club-Hub/.github/README.md

       If deceased members are not removed from the level2.json list, this allows the user interface to indicate this.
       By default (see Preferences) former and deceased members are not shown.
       When shown, users see "Deceased former member of <club>" and the text is shown in a different color.
-    - `isHonaryMember` can be used if the person is no longer an active member, but is still treated as a member (e.g., after retiring) because of past achievements.
+    - `isHonoraryMember` can be used if the person is no longer an active member, but is still treated as a member (e.g., after retiring) because of past achievements.
 Most clubs won't need this feature.
     - `isMentor` is for coaches who coach or previously (`isFormerMember` to `true`) coached the club.
       They can have a Portfolio (e.g. with pictures of them or pictures of their own work).
     - `isProspectiveMember` is a possible future member who is currently participating in some of the club activities, but isn't formally a member yet.
 Most clubs won't need this feature.